-Pastor T sees nothing inherent in CRT that should trigger concern to Christians more than any other threat to faith and Christianity.
-He sees an equal or greater threat to the faith and to Christianity in the largely white opposition to CRT – because it ignores and marginalizes racial concerns.
+Pastor T sees nothing inherent in CRT that should trigger concern for Christians more than any other threat to faith and Christianity.
+He sees an equal or greater threat to the faith and to Christianity in the largely white opposition to CRT, because it ignores and marginalizes racial concerns.
 These are matters of justice, and justice is central to who God is.

-The conversations among Christians lack a nuanced understanding of CRT.
+Many conversations among Christians lack a nuanced understanding of CRT.
 Most people don’t really know what CRT is (Christian and non-Christian).
 Me included.
 I have been purposeful in trying to become more knowledgeable, but gaining knowledge and understanding takes time and effort and a willingness to listen and to be thoughtful, and to patient and careful in the analysis.

-We don’t do ourselves and our goals any favors when we build up strawmen and knock them down.
+We don’t do ourselves and our purposes any favors when we build up strawmen and knock them down.
 We might as well be tilting at windmills for all that accomplishes.

 Pastor T challenges the concern that people are leaving the faith because of CRT.
 He argues that CRT isn’t the problem that is causing people to abandon Christianity.
-The real reason are leaving the Church on the issue of race is because of racism in the Church, itself.
-Pastor T asks:
+The real reason people are leaving the Church on the issue of race is because of racism in the Church, itself!